rooiss/stonks-app/readme.md

 ### frontend requirements:

-- [ ] new ejs template for single stock page metadata
+- [ ] new ejs template for single stonk metadata
-  - [ ] show various metadata from api
+  - [x] show various metadata from api
   - [ ] render DD for this stonk and user, using markdown to HTML converter (DD is stored as markdown)
   - [ ] add link under rendered DD to edit the DD
 - [ ] new ejs template for updating DD